Dmanisi hominins: Classification following the discovery of further fossils

 The timing of the first archaic human migration out of Africa and the identity of the hominin species that undertook this migration are controversial.
 This derives from the sparse Early Pleistocene hominin fossil record outside of Africa.
 Before the discovery of the Dmanisi skulls, the earliest known hominin fossils in Europe and Asia were either too incomplete and fragmentary to be reliably identified at the species level or exhibited morphological traits specific to the region where they were recovered.
 Furthermore, most of the sites where these fossils were recovered preserved geological contexts that could not be reliably dated.
 Because of this, there was some debate in regards to if archaic humans spread from Africa in the Late Pliocene or Early Pleistocene as the result of a web of ecomorphological factors, or around 1 million years ago as the result of technological innovations such as the Acheulean tool culture.
-Since the discovery of the Dmanisi fossils, further even older hominin fossils been dated and discovered in China.
-Stone tools manufactured by hominins have been discovered on the Loess Plateau in China and dated to 2.12 million years old, meaning that hominins must have left Africa before that time.